rafaell-lycan/rafaell-lycan.com/pages/about.md

 I work at [GFT][gft], where I focus on web development and performance for financial apps.
 In 2016 I helped prototype and build [Creditas][creditas], one of the most exciting products of FinTech market in Brazil.
 Before that I helped bring [Tripda][tripda] to life.

-I’m speak about front-end stuff at some meetup groups, and presented sessions at [The Developers Conference][tdc] in 2014 and 2015.
+I speak about front-end stuff at some meetup groups, and I've presented sessions at [The Developers Conference][tdc] in 2014 and 2015.

 Find me on [twitter][twitter], [github][github] or [linkedin][linkedin]